The Perfect 1, 2 or 3 Days in Gdansk Itinerary

 Where to Stay in Gdansk

-Celestin Residence – This hotel is a great place for mid-range visitors to this coastal Polish city.
-There are a number of rooms (and even some apartments) on offer, and there is also parking for those with a car and breakfast available each morning.
+Celestin Residence – This hotel has a number of rooms (and even some apartments) on offer, and there is also parking for those with a car and breakfast available each morning.

-PURO Gdańsk Stare Miasto – This swish and modern hotel is great for those who want a high-end stay while visiting Gdansk.
-They have a number of swanky rooms to choose from along with a perfect location for exploring all the city has to offer.
+PURO Gdańsk Stare Miasto – This swish and modern hotel has several swanky rooms to choose from along with a perfect location for exploring all the city has to offer.

-Dom & House – If you’d like to have your own apartment while visiting Gdansk, then this aparthotel is a great option.
-There are a number of fully-furnished apartments on offer, a great location for exploring the sites, and amenities like on-site parking and a swimming pool to enjoy.
+Dom & House – If you’d like to have your own apartment while visiting Gdansk, then this aparthotel offers plenty fully-furnished apartments, a great location, and amenities like on-site parking and a swimming pool.

-Hostel Mamas & Papas – Budget and solo travelers to Gdansk will love this cool hostel in the center of the city.
-Offering both dorms and private rooms, they have great common areas and a wonderful social atmosphere making it easy to meet other visitors to this Polish city.
+Hostel Mamas & Papas – This cool hostel in the center of the city has dorms and private rooms, great common areas and a wonderful social atmosphere, making it easy to meet other visitors.

 Not quite what you’re looking for?
 Click here to browse more Gdansk hotels!

 Are you planning a trip to Gdansk?
-Have any questions about this itinerary?
+Have any questions?
 Let us know in the comments!